GalenoTon/GalenoTon/README.md

 <h2>🚀 About Me</h2>

 • Frontend Developer transitioning into Full-Stack Software Engineering.
+• Experience building automation workflows using n8n for system integrations and process optimization.
 • Strong interest in architecture, performance, and scalable applications.
 • Passionate about solving real-world problems through technology.
 • Currently focused on React Native and modern JavaScript ecosystems.